erezlev13/erezlev13/README.md

       Instagram: Erez Lev / erez.lev
       Facebook: Erez Lev

-- ⚡ Fun fact: On my free time i like to snownoarding (on winter season), be active: running, swimming, basketball.
+- ⚡ Fun fact: On my free time I like to snownoarding (on winter season), and be active: running, swimming, basketball.